deis/workflow/src/managing-workflow/platform-logging.md

 ```
 Error: There are currently no log messages.
 Please check the following things:
 1) Logger and fluentd pods are running.
-2) If you just installed the logger components via the chart, please make sure you restarted the controller pod.
-3) The application is writing logs to the logger component.
+2) The application is writing logs to the logger component by checking that an entry in the ring buffer was created: kubectl logs <logger pod> --namespace=deis
-You can verify that logs are appearing in the logger component by issuing the following command:
-curl http://<log service ip>:8088/logs/myapp on a kubernetes host.
-To get the service ip you can do the following: kubectl get svc deis-logger --namespace=deis
+3) Making sure that the container logs were mounted properly into the fluentd pod: kubectl exec <fluentd pod> --namespace=deis ls /var/log/containers
 ```

 ## Architecture Diagram